Want to Raise a Creative Child? Here's How

-Some kids might seem to be more creative than others (you know, the ones who can entertain themselves for hours with only an empty cardboard box), but creativity is a skill you can help your child develop.
-As Pablo Picasso said, "Every child is an artist, the problem is staying an artist when you grow up."
+Some kids might seem to be more creative than others (you know, the ones who can entertain themselves for hours with only an empty cardboard box), but creativity is a skill you can also help your child develop.
+As Pablo Picasso said, "Every child is an artist; the problem is staying an artist when you grow up."

-"I always encourage parents to sit down with their children and play with play dough to help foster a child's creativity," Karen M. Ricks, Montessori educator and head chef at OurKitchenClassroom.com, told SheKnows.
+"I always encourage parents to sit down with their children and play with play dough to help foster a child's creativity," Karen M. Ricks, Montessori educator and head chef at Our Kitchen Classroom, told SheKnows.
 According to Ricks, the process of working and shaping the dough is the perfect way for parents to relax and have fun with their children while also stimulating their innate creativity.

-Whether your child is getting creative with dough, paint, feathers, slime or sequins, don't be afraid to let them get messy, said Wilson.
+Whether your children are getting creative with dough, paint, feathers, slime or sequins, don't be afraid to let them get messy, said Wilson.
 Stressing about a makeshift fort in the middle of your neat living room or scolding a child for splashing water onto your kitchen wall can quickly squash any creative flow.
 (Don't worry, you can make clean-up time part of the creative wrap-up to any activity.)

-Wilson recommends reading to flex a little one's creative muscles and allow for critical thinking, imagination and fantasizing.
+Wilson recommended reading to flex a little one's creative muscles and allow for critical thinking, imagination and fantasizing.
 "Pick up a book and explore an entirely different place or time or person," she suggested.
 "Listening to stories and following along in storybooks are wonderful examples of creative expression for early learners."

 The best thing about fostering creativity in your kids is that it costs absolutely nothing.
-In fact, splashing out on the latest pricey "must-have" toy may hinder, rather than help your creative mission.
+In fact, splashing out on the latest pricey "must-have" toy may hinder rather than help your creative mission.

 Never underestimate your ability to be a positive influence on your child by showing them what you're passionate about and how you use creativity in your everyday life.
 "It's important to model how curious we are about the world around us," said Wilson.
-"Using simple phrases, such as, 'I wonder why that is the way it is?' or 'How might we find out more?' are ways in which we can model this for our children.
+"Using simple phrases such as, 'I wonder why that is the way it is' or 'How might we find out more?' are ways in which we can model this for our children.
 Explicitly share ways you solve problems by asking and researching possible solutions.
 What gets your creative juices flowing?"

 If all else fails, leave your children alone.
 Seriously.
 "It's the ironic twist," psychoanalyst Dr. Claudia Luiz told SheKnows.
 "Provide something if — and only if — they need some supplies and ideas.
-In the emptiness of wide-open spaces and a wide-open timeframe, creativity emerges."
+In the emptiness of wide-open spaces and a wide-open time frame, creativity emerges."